|Also, energy costs vary from region to region. If you want to know how much

 Monthly bill ÷ kWh usage = Cost per kWh

-Not coincidentally, the cost per kWh equals the cost to run a 1,000 watt space heater for
+Not coincidentally, your cost per kWh equals the cost to run a 1,000 watt

 Step 2.
 Determine the cost to run any wattage space heater per hour